 The Kenya National Archives is a hidden gem to many Nairobians.
 It is located downtown in the central business district and is always open to the public at a small fee.
-This is where the government keeps records, so it can be a great place to learn about history.
+The government keeps records here, so it can be a great place to learn about history.

 Apart from records, you will also find a display of artifacts and exhibitions.
 It is a great place to learn cultural history without visiting the museum.
 Historians, cultural enthusiasts, and researchers will enjoy visiting Kenya National Archives.